 There’s a complicated network of pipes, lines, valves and drains that make up your home’s plumbing system.
 All these parts can get clogged and break as they age and it's your responsibility to fix these problems.
 Plus, most pipes and drains sit behind your walls, making it more difficult to know when something will go wrong.
 When problems do occur, leaks and clogged drains need to be fixed quickly before they cause flooding and water damage to your home.

 With a repair plan from HomeServe USA, you can help protect yourself from the cost and hassle of emergency repairs.
 Enter your ZIP Code to find available plans in your area.

 Interior plumbing problems can cause:

 Your home's complex network of pipes, lines and drains can create repair problems that are expensive to fix and are not typically covered by most basic homeowners insurance.
 With an affordable repair plan from HomeServe USA, you can get protection from high repair costs and access to our 24/7 hotline where you can schedule a repair for your home's interior plumbing and drainage system.

-‡HomeServe national average repair costs as of April 2013.
+‡National average repair costs as of January 2016.
 No charge for covered repairs up to the benefit amount.